EmilioAngelM/robo-advisor-assignment/README.md

 When you are done looking at the chart, close the chart window and the market data will appear in the command line.

+Finally, a prices.csv file will be created in you local environment.